Call (253) 573-1000 to schedule your free initial consultation.

-A General Court Martial, or GCM, is the highest level military trial court.
+A GCM is the highest level military trial court.
 It is used to dispose of the most serious offenses.
 The Convening Authority is generally the Division or Corps Commander or service equivalent.
-As with a Special Court Martial, a GCM conviction can be considered a federal criminal conviction.
-The GCM process includes a lone military judge or no less than five officers with the judge.
-As with a Summary Court Marital, the accused individual has the right to choose the make up of their court martial.
+As with a SPCM, a GCM conviction can be considered a Federal criminal conviction.
+A GCM is composed of a military judge sitting alone or not less than five members and a military judge.
+As with an SCM, the accused has the right to choose the composition of the court-martial.

 In some Jurisdictions, Regional Defense Counsel or Area Defense Counsel will not detail a GCM to a Defense Counsel (DC) until the DC has second chaired a number of GCMs and tried a number of SCMs.
-Accordingly, representation at a GCM should only be undertaken by highly experienced military or civilian criminal defense attorney in Tacoma.
+Accordingly, representation at a GCM should only be undertaken by highly experienced military or civilian counsel.
 Steven Krupa has represented soldiers at GCM as detailed military counsel and retained civilian counsel.
 He has tried GCM cases to panels in Army and Navy courts.
 He is available for consultation by contacting our office.

 Tacoma Criminal Defense AttorneysRESPECTED IN STATE, MUNICIPAL, FEDERAL & MILITARY COURTS.